David Smolansky: Popular Will Party and Democratic Unity Roundtable

-Race for El Hatillo
+Mayor of El Hatillo

-On 14 July 2013, primary elections were done inside the Popular Will Party for the office of Mayor in El Hatillo, faced David Smolansky against Eduardo Battistini, winning with 514 votes against 350, translated into 59%.
+On 14 July 2013, primary elections were done inside the Popular Will Party for the office of mayor in El Hatillo, faced David Smolansky against Eduardo Battistini, winning with 514 votes against 350, translated into 59%.
 Later that year, in December elections were participating Miguel Mariño for the Venezuela's United Socialist Party, Elias Sayegh for Primero Justicia party, Diana D'Agostini for Accion Democratica party and David Smolansky for the Popular Will party; the last three were all candidates for the Democratic Unity Roundtable coalition (DUR), this was due El Hatillo being the only municipality within the metropolitan area of Caracas where there was no consensus on a single candidate by the DUR.
 Smolansky was victorious with 13,607 votes or 44.24% and a comfortable margin of 12.8 points over Sayegh who obtained 9,567 votes (31.11%), both above Mariño who would get the third place with 3,520 votes or 11.44%.

-Recent Years
+On 8 December 2013 he was elected El Hatillo municipality's Mayor for the period 2014–2018.
+In October, 2014 the Municipal Development Plan (MDP) was unveiled after consultation processes using a Participative Budget, tours and meetings with the different communities; the purpose of the Municipal Development Plan was to guide management so that there's no room for improvisation, not only sets out the main goals, but also how they should be fulfilled (referring to transparency, participation and use of modern technology) and how to get to them (human capital and financial sustainability).
+Smolansky has placed particular emphasis on generating strategic alliances with the private sector, the NGO sector and universities.
+So far they have materialized over 200 alliances that result in improved quality of life for hatillanos and greater institutional development for the municipality.